Galv Edging Installation Guide

 Forming Curves and Bends

-For curves:
+• For gentle curves:

-For tight curves:
+• For tight curves:

-- Use a round object (like a barrel or large wheel) to bend the edging around.
+• Use a round object (like a barrel or large wheel) to bend the edging around.

 Creating Corners

-- Lay a straight edge (e.g. timber or brick) across the edging line.
+• Lay a straight edge (e.g. timber or brick) across the edging line.

-- Use a square to ensure bend line is 90 degrees to the top edge.
+• Use a square to ensure bend line is 90 degrees to the top edge.
 This will ensure edging remains level

-- Stand on the timber or brick and lever up the edging to your desired corner angle
+• Stand on the timber or brick and lever up the edging to your desired corner angle

 Connecting Edging Lengths